ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored higher shadow render distance from old versions of the game
 - Improved cascaded shadows performance, and added an option to double their resolution
 - Added dynamic shadows for trees
+- Added contact hardening shadows, and it has different softness levels depending on the weather and time of day, can be customed in extra timecyc
 - Reduced water flickering issue (need to disable **Extra Night Shadows**)
 - Added several cheat code to enable seasonal events and restore some unused player assets for Niko and Johnny, they can be found hidden in relevant locations, or finding them [here](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/blob/master/source/cheats.ixx)